 A hundred years ago, government responded to the Industrial Revolution by creating new kinds of regulations that were not previously necessary.
 Today, the new sharing economy is raising new safety issues.
 Strangers are directly engaging with each other, not just on rideshare platforms but also on Airbnb, eHarmony and TaskRabbit.
 The old ways of regulating are an increasingly bad fit in an environment in which people can use an Internet connection to open themselves up to literally anyone in the world.
 These days, the way government should engage with Uber, Lyft, and GetMe should have as much to do with how it deals with Airbnb as with Yellow Cab.

 The Thumbs Up! badge may be a more appropriate way for government to meet its responsibilities in this new sharing economy, and it could be our community's best opportunity to give a rideshare passenger a meaningful choice of having a fingerprinted driver.
 The program should provide a way out of the old either/or mentality and create a new choice between rigid regulation or innovation, between doing things the same way every other city has been forced to do things or coming up with an entirely new way that works for all parties, fosters innovation and rewards drivers who give their passengers a choice.

 In this strange case, Austin is insisting upon its right to innovate, while Uber is demanding adherence to the status quo.
 Like I said, I do not like binary choices.
 But sometimes, the best answers to binary choices are self-evident.

 Disclosure: Uber and Lyft are corporate sponsors of The Texas Tribune.
+Steve Adler is a major donor and former board chairman of The Texas Tribune.
 A complete list of Tribune donors and sponsors can be viewed here.